meLordlp/meLordlp/README.md

 - 👋 Hi, I’m @meLordlp
-- 👀 I’m interested in math
+- 👀 I’m interested in physics and math
-- 🌱 I’m currently learning python and java
+- 🌱 I’m currently learning python, javascript, sql, php
 - 📫 How to reach me:

 <!---

 --->